 It’s Illegal to Text and Drive in Los Angeles

-Texting and driving is illegal throughout California and in 47 other states.
-The penalty for texting while driving in the Golden State will likely be close to $150 for the first offense.
-For a second or subsequent offense, the cost can go over $250 per ticket.
+Texting and driving is illegal throughout California and 47 other states.
+The penalty for texting while driving in the Golden State is $150 for the first offense.
+For a subsequent offense, the fine is $250 per ticket.
 And if you receive a cell phone ticket within 36 months of a prior conviction, the DMV will add one point to your driving record.
-If the driver is under 18, they can’t use their cellphones while driving under any circumstances except an emergency.
+Drivers under 18 are held to the same standard.

-If you have been in an accident caused by a driver who was texting, an accident lawyer should be able to help you obtain phone records and reconstruct the accident to prove liability.
-Once liability is proven in the court of law, the guilty party could receive any number of penalties.
+If you were in an accident caused by a driver who was texting, a car accident lawyer can help you obtain phone records and reconstruct the accident to prove liability.

-Additionally, a texting citation is going to be reported to the insurance company, and that will consequently increase insurance premiums.
-Like all other citations, if you get enough points, it will lead to losing your license.
+Additionally, a texting citation is going to be reported to the driver’s insurance company leading to a hike in their insurance premiums.
+Like all other citations, if you accumulate enough points, it can lead to a suspension of the person’s license.

 When Should You Sue the Responsible Driver?